Busting the Breast Augmentation Myths – The Truth

 6. MYTH – Breast augmentation procedure is a painful procedure

-A breast augmentation procedure is a surgical procedure, and just like any surgical procedure, there is going to be slight discomfort.
-However, the procedure is performed either under general anesthesia or local anesthesia with intravenous sedation.
-You will not feel a thing during the procedure.
-And the post-op or recovery period is going to have slight discomfort but nothing that cannot be managed with over-the-counter painkillers.
-In fact, most surgeons will prescribe a painkiller and, sometimes, antibiotics to help you during the recovery phase.
+A breast augmentation procedure is a surgical procedure, and just like any surgical procedure, there is going to be discomfort.
+However, the procedure is performed either under general anaesthesia or local anaesthesia with intravenous sedation.
+Once their effects are gone, you may start to feel pain and other discomfort.
+Most surgeons will prescribe a painkiller and, sometimes, antibiotics to help you during the recovery phase.

 7. MYTH – Breast augmentation with Silicone Implants will cause an autoimmune disorder